cresset-template/cresset/README.md

-# The Ultimate Docker Template for PyTorch Source-Builds
+# The Ultimate Template for PyTorch Source-Builds

 ## Preamble
 Recent years have seen tremendous academic effort go into the design and implementation of